Offline Time-Independent Multi-Agent Path Planning: Solution Analysis

-We refer to both reachable (or potential) cyclic/terminal deadlocks by reachable (resp. potential) deadlocks.

-At least one execution, a sequence of activations, is required to verify whether a potential deadlock is reachable.
-For instance, consider that $a_2$ takes the dotted line in Figure~\ref{fig:example}.
-Then, an execution $(a_1, a_1, \ldots )$ becomes evidence that the deadlock is reachable.
+We refer to both reachable (or potential) cyclic/terminal deadlocks by reachable (resp. potential) deadlocks and simply use ``deadlock'' whenever the context is obvious.
+At least one execution schedule is required to verify whether a potential deadlock is reachable.
+For instance, in Fig.~\ref{fig:example} (left), a schedule $(i, i, \ldots )$ is evidence.
+A potential deadlock is not always reachable as illustrated in Fig.~\ref{fig:counterexamples}.